 The first is mental preparation.
 This is so crucial.

 The second is knowing what to expect.
 This doesn’t mean having too much information (That might actually work against you).

 What’s important is having enough knowledge to understand how the laboring process works–from your perspective.

-In my opinion, you don’t need to know every minute detail of what’s going on “down there” while you labor.
+In my opinion, you don’t need to know every single detail of what’s going on “down there” while you labor.

-In fact, I strongly feel like this can potentially work against you, too, and take your focus off of what matters.
+In fact, I strongly feel like this can potentially work against you and take your focus off what really matters.

 Instead of focusing on all the details, focus on your instincts and on the things you can totally control.

 10 Tips to Give Birth Without An Epidural

-Here a 10 things that I found so important and helpful when it came to giving birth to my sons.
+Here are 10 things that I found so important and helpful when it came to giving birth to my sons.